digitalbond/Redpoint/README.md

 8. Location - A user defined string for recording the physical location of the device, commonly entered by technicians on commissioning

-9. BACnet Broadcast Management Device (BBMD) - A functionality within a BACnet router to allow it to manage connectivity to other BACnet hosts on disparate subnets via UDP Unicast messaging (many-to-many communication).

-10. Foreign Device Table (FDT) - Stored on the router and have a clear relationship with the BACnet broadcast network that the router is attached to.

-The Object Identifier is the unique BACnet address of the device.
-Using the Object-Identifier, it is possible to send a larger number of commands with BACnet client software, including those that change values, programs, schedules, and other operational information on BACnet devices.

-To read the BBMD and the FDT a Nmap script argument was utilzied to provide flexability within one script to pull down the basic information, by not passing any arguments, or to pull the BBMD and FDT by using the script arguments. to do this you will need to run the command with the --script-args full=yes.
+9. Broadcast Distribution Table (BDT) - A list of the BACnet Broadcast Management Devices (BBMD) in the BACnet network.
+This will identify all of the subnets that are part of the BACnet network.

+10. Foreign Device Table (FDT) - A list of foreign devices registered with the BACnet device.
+A foreign device is any device that is not on a subnet that is part of the BACnet network, not in the BDT.
+Foreign devices often are located on external networks and could be an attacker's IP address.

+The BDT and FDT can be large lists and may be not desired in a large Nmap scan.
+The basic script will not pull down the BDT and FDT.
+Run the command with the --script-args full=yes to pull the BDT and FDT, see the Usage section.

 This script uses a feature added in 2004 to the BACnet specification in order to retrieve the Object Identifier of a device with a single request, and without joining the BACnet network as a foreign device.
 (See ANSI/ASHRAE Addendum a to ANSI/ASHRAE Standard 135-2001 for details)